Christ Church, Cinderhill

-Christ Church, Cinderhill is a Grade II listed parish church in the Church of England in Radford, Nottingham.
+Christ Church, Cinderhill is a Grade II listed parish church in the Church of England in Cinderhill, Nottingham.

 History

 The church dates from 1856 and was constructed as a chapel of ease to St. Leodegarius Church, Basford.
 It was consecrated on 19 June 1856 by Rt.
 Revd.
 John Jackson, Bishop of Lincoln.
 The choir vestry was added in 1902.

-The church was built for the miners of John Thomas North’s colliery at Babbington.
+The church was built for the local miners of Thomas North’s Babbington Colliery.
 Thomas Chambers Hine designed the church.
 The first chaplains were appointed when Cinderhill become a separate District in 1896.
 In 1929 Christ Church, Cinderhill's official name was changed to ‘The District Chapelry of Christ Church Cinderhill’.
 The Bishop of Southwell was the Patron.